argoproj/argo-cd/docs/user-guide/config-management-plugins.md

                 args: ["sample args"]
               lockRepo: true                 # Defaults to false.
 See below.

     The `generate` command must print a valid YAML or JSON stream to stdout.
-Both `init` and `generate` commands are executed inside the application source directory.
+Both `init` and `generate` commands are executed inside the application source directory or in `path` when specified for the app.

 3. [Create an Application which uses your new CMP](#using-a-cmp).